uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 Note: `host.docker.internal` [may not work for some docker versions](https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds)

-* After updating the prometheus_config.yaml as above, run `docker-compose up` to start the local Cadence
+* After updating the prometheus_config.yaml as above, run `docker-compose up` to start the local Cadence instance

 * Go the the sample repo, build the helloworld sample `make helloworld` and run the worker `./bin/helloworld -m worker`, and then in another Shell start a workflow `./bin/helloworld`

-* Go to [local Prometheus server](http://localhost:9090/) , you should be able to check the metrics handler from client/frontend/matching/history/sysWorker are all healthy as [targets](http://localhost:9090/targets)
+* Go to your [local Prometheus dashboard](http://localhost:9090/), you should be able to check the metrics emitted by handler from client/frontend/matching/history/sysWorker and confirm your services are healthy through [targets](http://localhost:9090/targets)
 <img width="1192" alt="Screen Shot 2021-02-20 at 11 31 11 AM" src="https://user-images.githubusercontent.com/4523955/108606555-8d0dfb80-736f-11eb-968d-7678df37455c.png">